 This is especially the case if you’re considering filing bankruptcy in the near future.
 When you file bankruptcy, all debt collection efforts must stop.
 This includes debt collection lawsuits against you to collect unpaid bills, which gives you breathing room so you can have time for debt management.

-3. Negotiate the Settlement
+Tip 3: Negotiate the Settlement

-4. Don’t Ignore Court Papers
+Tip 4: Don’t Ignore Court Papers

 Even if you’re in the middle of debt settlement negotiations, the owner of the debt might decide to sue you.
 You can continue negotiating with them, but you also now need to deal with the court case.

-If your they do decide to sue you for the unpaid debt, they will have to notify you that they filed a lawsuit by sending you a court summons along with the complaint.
+If they do decide to sue you for the unpaid debt, they'll have to notify you that they filed a lawsuit by sending a court summons and complaint.
 Some courts let them mail these documents to you, but in many states, somebody will need to hand you the papers personally.

-If you don’t file your response in time, the judge can issue a default judgment, which means that the other side will automatically win the case.
-You might be responsible for the full amount of the debt and the other side’s expenses, like their court costs and law firm and legal fees.
+If you don’t file your response in time, the judge can issue a default judgment, which means that the other side automatically wins the case.
+You might be responsible for the full amount of the debt and the other side’s expenses, like legal fees.

-5. Accept That You Can’t Win Them All
+Tip 5: Accept That You Can’t Win Them All

-The Federal Trade Commission (FTC) advices people to watch out for companies that charge a fee before settling your debts.
-You should also watch out for companies that advice you to stop paying your debts, so you can save money and pay everything off later.
+The Federal Trade Commission (FTC) advises people to watch out for companies that charge a fee before settling your debts.
+You should also watch out for companies that advise you to stop paying your debts, so you can save money and pay everything off later.